rrpronaldo/Portfolio-Data_Science/README.md

 	_Skills: Data Visualization, Data Classification_

 	- [Notebook Enem 2016](https://github.com/rrpronaldo/Portfolio-Data_Science/blob/master/Codenation_Enem_1_Colab.ipynb): This is a Codenation challenge, available at [Codenation](https://www.codenation.dev/aceleradev/ds-online-1/challenge/enem-ps).
-From a dataset with student scores, create a model to predict the math test score for those who participated in the ENEM 2016 exam..
+From a dataset with student scores, create a model to predict the math test score for those who participated in the ENEM 2016 exam.

 	_Tools: Pandas, Seaborn, Matplotlib, XGBRegressor and PyDrive_

 	_Skills: Linear Regression, Missing Values_

+	- [Notebook Leads](https://github.com/rrpronaldo/Portfolio-Data_Science/blob/master/Codenation_Final.ipynb): This is the notebook for Codenation's final Data Science Acceleration project, the goal of the challenge is to provide an automated service that recommends leads (new customers) to a user, given their current customer list (portfolio).

+	_Tools: Pandas, Matplotlib, Folium, NearestNeighbors_

+	_Skills: Clustering, Recommendation System, Missing Values_

 - ### Natural Language Processing